 Sarvajanik pandals (public marquees) of various Mitra Mandals (literally friends’ groups but consisting mostly of groups funded by political parties) usually take the idol for immersion on the eleventh day.

 With over 150,000 idols immersed each year, the event has turned into a humungous source of pollution.
 Eco-friendly statues don’t find favour with most public pandals, who continue using Plaster of Paris ones as they are lighter and visually appealing.

 While immersion in artificial ponds created specifically for visarjans is increasing in places like Thane, Dadar, Surat etc., municipal corporations are yet to find ways of disposing waste from these ponds/lakes in an environmentally conscious way.

 (Note – here is a link for the artificial ponds created in Mumbai – click here )

-This year saw innovative idols made of chocolate, sugarcane, flowers etc. doing rounds on social media like WhatsApp and hopefully, such ideas will gain traction among households and groups looking to fulfil not just a religious obligation but also their moral duty.
+Of late, innovative idols like those made of chocolate, sugarcane, flowers etc. are doing rounds on social media like WhatsApp and hopefully such ideas will gain traction among households and groups looking to fulfill not just a religious obligation but also their moral duty.

 10 Popular Ganapati Pandals to visit in Mumbai (with addresses)